lkytal/PredFull/README.md

 The output file is in MGF format

-* --input : the input file
+* --input: the input file
-* --output : the output path
+* --output: the output path
-* --model : the pretrained model
+* --model: the pretrained model

 ## Prediction Examples

-__Note that itensities are showed by sqaure rooted values__
+__Note that intensities are shown by square rooted values__

 ![example 1](imgs/hcd2.png)